Chronic Fatigue: Top 8 Nutrient Deficiencies and Solutions

 To increase your iron levels, you should consume iron-rich foods.
 Iron is found in two forms in foods, heme and non-heme.
 Heme iron is more readily absorbed and is found in animal products.
 Non-heme iron is found in plants, including lentils, nuts, seeds, and leafy greens.

 If your lab results show low iron levels, you may need supplemental iron.
-Iron Power contains iron bis-glycinate, a gentler form of iron with less gastrointestinal side effects.
+The typical form of supplemental iron is ferrous sulfate but this form is challenging to absorb and can lead to constipation.
+I recommend an iron bis-glycinate, a gentler form of iron with less gastrointestinal side effects.
 This form is shown to have higher rates of absorbability and results in faster increases in iron measures such as serum ferritin.

 Omega-3 Fatty Acids